-With that in mind, you ideally want to be banking in a stable jurisdiction that isn’t rife with corruption and conflict.
+With that in mind, you ideally want to open a bank account in a stable jurisdiction that isn’t rife with corruption and conflict.
 And if you can find a jurisdiction where the value of the total deposits in the country doesn’t dwarf its GDP, consider that a bonus.

-Here are the most basic questions that you should be asking when considering to open an account:
+Here are the most basic questions that you should be asking when considering opening an account:

 Each year there seems to be a new country that joins the ranks of the highest interest rate jurisdictions.
 In years past, Mongolia, Zambia, Turkey, and Georgia have all topped the charts.

-Generally speaking, does receiving a higher interest rate mean that you should open an account?
+Generally speaking, does receiving a rising interest rate mean that you should open an account?
 Of course not, but it certainly means that the GlobalBanks team will be taking a closer look.

 Even put aside the highest interest jurisdictions, there are still many countries offering twice as much as major banks in the US.
 In these instances, you will find safer banks and still receive much higher returns than you can find at home.

 How to Get Higher Interest Rates in Georgia